FSCS protection for your savings

 What the FSCS doesn't cover

 In some cases, your money would not be covered by the FSCS.
 For example, the scheme does not cover claims against companies still in business.
-You would also not be covered if the organisation is not authorised by the Financial Conduct Authority or the Prudential Regulation Authority.
+You would also not be covered if the organisation is not a firm authorised to receive FSCS protection.

 Opening a savings account